Configuring user environments#

-Deploying JupyterHub means you are providing Jupyter notebook environments for multiple users.
-Often, this includes a desire to configure the user environment in some way.
+To deploy JupyterHub means you are providing Jupyter notebook environments for multiple users.
+Often, this includes a desire to configure the user environment in a custom way.

 jupyterhub-singleuser server extends the standard Jupyter notebook